 What follows is a general flow of events.
 Expect the unexpected and prepare to be flexible.

 Fly 350 miles north from Fairbanks, across the Yukon River and the Arctic Circle to the Gwich’in Athabaskan village of Arctic Village.
-In Arctic Village we will meet our pilot for the beautiful flight over the Continental Divide past countless peaks and glaciers into the Jago River valley.
+In Arctic Village we will meet our pilot for the beautiful flight over the Continental Divide past countless peaks and glaciers into the Sadlerochit Mountains.
 After hiking to a suitable campsite, we will make camp, eat dinner and then take a hike under the midnight sun.

-Approaching the coast the current slows and you enter one of the most wildlife rich portions of the Arctic Refuge.
-The Aichilik Delta is a birder’s paradise.
+Approaching the coast, the current slows and you enter one of the most wildlife rich portions of the Arctic Refuge.
+The river delta is a birder’s paradise.
 After negotiating the delta, we paddle across the coastal lagoon to a barrier island in the Arctic Ocean.
 Most years there is sea ice still attached to the shore and we have an endless evening to explore this austere land of sky and ice.
 The sun won’t even come close to setting.
+Happy Solstice!

 Pack-up and begin listening for our airplane.
 When it arrives (weather permitting) we reluctantly load our gear and ourselves for the flight back through Arctic Village and on to Fairbanks, arriving in time for a late dinner.
 A shower is in order.